orgua/shepherd_v2_planning/36_timesync_adapt_to_network.rst

     - ptp seems to sync too fast - the client is oscillating around 500 ns offset with +- 500 ns jitter
     - ptp seems to loose sync from time to time
         - logs show a big jump in frequency and the node needs some minutes to recover
+    - setup - like in last doc "timesync_pru_level"

 Log of Loosing Sync::